tunder56/twitchplays/README.md

 ### installation

+###path 1
 1. download and extract the repo
-2. run slectgame.exe
+2. run slectgame.exe inside the slect game folder

-6. follow the instuctions in the program you should be good to go
+3. follow the instuctions in the program you should be good to go

+###path 2
+1. download the twitchplays.exe this is an inno setup installer to install all dependecies etc
+2. run twitchplays.exe
+3. run slectgame.exe
+4. follow programs intructions

 ### if it crashes check your auth token and name

 p.s you can use the chat box in stream manager to test if the program is running correctly

+## depndencies
+this program uses python 3.8, pynput and pyautogui

 # Errors
 there are many errors at the moment, refer to below for fixes / work arounds